crate/tsperf/tsperf/read/README.md

 **AWS Timestream:**
 The value of `DB_NAME` is used as the database parameter of AWS Timestream.

-#### PORT

-Type: Integer

-Values: positive number

-Default: 5432

-Defines the port number of the host where the DB is reachable.

-used with TimescaleDB, Postgresql and MSSQL

 ### Environment variables used to configure InfluxDB